 Payment Gateways Vs. Payment Processors Web Ready Header

 One thing is certain: consumers appreciate having a range of options when it comes to making payments.
 Whether it’s using a credit or debit card, a mobile wallet, or a contactless payment solution, flexibility is critical to guaranteeing a great paying experience for your customers.
+Payment processor vs payment gateway: A payment processor and a payment gateway are both crucial components in online transactions, but they serve distinct roles in facilitating payments.

 In this article, we’ll take a look at everything you need to know about these entities, including the differences between the two, how they can work together, and how to make sure you have the right credit card processing solution for your small business.